InternetFreedomFoundation/archive/content/post/6-cybersec-charcha-what-comes-after-breach-pe-breach.md

 +++
-author = "Shivani Singh"
+author = 'Shivani Singh'
-categories = ["cybersec charcha", "cyber security", "Data Protection", "Data Breach"] date = 2021-10-29T07:17:48Z description = ""
+categories = ['cybersec charcha', 'cyber security', 'Data Protection', 'Data Breach'] date = 2021-10-29T07:17:48Z description = ''
 draft = false
-slug = "6-cybersec-charcha-what-comes-after-breach-pe-breach"
+slug = '6-cybersec-charcha-what-comes-after-breach-pe-breach'
-summary = "Data breaches are now becoming increasingly common.
-In a scenario like this, it becomes really important to learn not only how you can protect yourself, but also the measures you can take if your data is leaked in a data breach. " tags = ["cybersec charcha", "cyber security", "Data Protection", "Data Breach"] title = "#6 Cybersec Charcha: What comes after Breach Pe Breach?"
+summary = 'Data breaches are now becoming increasingly common.
+In a scenario like this, it becomes really important to learn not only how you can protect yourself, but also the measures you can take if your data is leaked in a data breach. ' tags = ['cybersec charcha', 'cyber security', 'Data Protection', 'Data Breach'] title = '#6 Cybersec Charcha: What comes after Breach Pe Breach?'

 +++